Classics and Ancient History: New students

 Classics and Ancient History

-If there is any reason why you may not be here for Freshers’, please get in contact with the Amory Hub Team, who support Classics and Ancient History students, as soon as possible by emailing firstname.lastname@example.org.
+During Fresher's Week you should attend the Academic Induction events and activities for your subject/s, as detailed below.
+If there is any reason why you may not be here for Fresher's Week, please contact the Amory Hub, who support Classics and Ancient History students, as soon as possible by emailing firstname.lastname@example.org.

 The purpose of Academic Induction is to introduce you to your academic programme, complete any necessary pre-registration tasks, familiarise yourself with your academic buildings, and meet fellow students and the academic staff for your subjects.
 These sessions form the core part of your Freshers' Week timetable and we expect all students to be present at these compulsory sessions, either in person or online as appropriate.
 If you need any advice about issues or clashes within your Freshers' Week timetable please contact firstname.lastname@example.org